abraham-arbelaez/gganimate-tutorial/README.md

 You can find the data [here](/data/).

-- [NFL video link](https://youtu.be/LjXYo-_XMl0?t=269) Data of Justin Fields torching the Miami Dolphins.
+- Data of Justin Fields torching the Miami Dolphins.
+[NFL video link](https://youtu.be/LjXYo-_XMl0?t=269).

 Follow the code along.
 Let me know if you have any questions!